The Rotary Centennial Nature Center

 The following is a listing of the major accomplishments that the Friends have achieved since the formation of the organization.

 Rotary Centennial Nature Center – with the help of many community organizations, corporations and individual donations along with the help from the state of Florida and spearheaded by the Dunedin Rotary, we completed and opened the facility in 2007.
-We have purchased audio visual equipment for use in presentations at the center and we provide free WiFi for visitors year around.
+We have purchased audio visual equipment for use in presentations at the center.

 We have committed to funding a park ranger position for the Rotary Centennial Nature Center on an ongoing basis.
 To date over $225,000.00 has been donated.